-Case study in progress: one film – one big issue – one day of action
+Case study: one film – one big issue – one day of action

 - Director and producer: Hubertus Siegert, SUMO Film

 - Campaign host organisation: Christine von Kirschbaum / Eva Thomas / Tina Sander, mittendrin e.V.

 - Campaign strategist: Ben Kempas, Film & Campaign

 - Content and social media producer: Suse Bauer

 - Outreach managers: Dubi Petrak, Film & Campaign / Tanja Grundmann, mittendrin e.V.

 - Databases and event publishing: Aga Slawinska, Film & Campaign